toolboc/psx-pi-smbshare/README.md

 * When a USB drive is removed, the device falls back to sharing the Micro-SD card @ `\\SMBSHARE\share`

+* Note that some USB drives (particularly larger enclosure types) may require use of a powered USB Hub to supply adequate current to the device

 ## Forwarding Active FTP session to a connected device
 Assuming your console / device has an ip of 192.168.2.2, you may run the following script to forward an Active FTP session: